-The design of a cloud-based file storage service like Dropbox or Google Drive or to design a file storage service whether it is Google Drive or Microsoft OneDrive or Dropbox, Design will almost be the same and is always based on the requirements.
+The design of a cloud-based file storage service like Dropbox or Google Drive or design a file storage service whether it is Google Drive or Microsoft OneDrive or Dropbox, Design will almost be the same.
+And is always based on the requirements.
 So, let’s first discuss those requirements.

-Before going into the requirement collection phase, you need to understand one thing about the file storage service system design.
-This is a very tricky question and there are so many different things that you have to consider.
+Before going into the requirement storage phase, you need to understand one thing about file storage service system design.
+It is a very tricky question, and there are so many different things that you have to consider.

 Let’s first discuss the functional requirement the very first functional requirement is the user needs an account to use the file sharing service.
 So, an account and what it also means is that we can have two types of users.

-The second requirement is that the user can have multiple devices and now what he can do is that he can specify a root folder in any device and whatever files and folders he create in that root folder that is get replicated to all the other user devices.
-Right now, we are assuming that the maximum file size that we are going to support is 10GB.
+The second requirement is that the user can have multiple devices and now what he can do is he can specify a root folder in any device.
+And whatever files and folders he creates in that root folder that is get replicated to all the other user devices.
+Right now, we’re assuming the maximum file size we’re going to support is 10GB.

-Another very important requirement that a user should be able to share files and folders with other users.
-So by file folder sharing it means by default the original owner of the files and folders he has the desired access but when a user is sharing file or folders with other users he can either provide them read that access or he can also just provide them read-only access to the original owner of a file or the folder has read that access to it.
+Another important requirement is that the user should be able to share files and folders with other users.
+So by file folder sharing, that means, basically the original owner of the files and folders has the desired access.
+But when a user shares files or folders with other users, he can either give them access to them, or he can give them access to them.
+Only the original owner of the file has access to it or the folder has access to it.

-User can also the one who can share the files and fold up with other users a user can only share a file or folder which he owns a user cannot share a file or folder with other users if he is not the original owner of that file or folder.
+Users can also be the ones who can share the files and fold them up with other users, user can only share a file or folder which he owns user cannot share a file or folder with other users if he is not the original owner of that file or folder.

-The owner has full access and full access means he can read-write the files, he can delete the files, and he can share the files while the other users can have just read/write or read-only.
+The owner has full access, and full access means he can read-write the files, he can delete the files, and he can share the files while the other users can just read/write or read-only.
 Other users can have either read-write or just read-only access to the files and folders.

-What it means that while the device is offline the user can go and either modify a file or delete a file or even create a new file and when that device gets connected with the Dropbox service, then all those changes get replicated to all the other devices for the user.
+What it means is that while the device is offline the user can go and either modify a file or delete a file or even create a new file.
+When that device gets connected with the Dropbox service, then all those changes get replicated to all the other devices for the user.

-There can be some other extended functional requirements, for example, the system should allow multiple versions of a file and the user should be able to recover the file to a previous version if he wants however this requirement is very tricky because it imposes several designs constraints and questions as follow.
+There can be some other extended functional requirements, for example, the system should allow multiple versions of a file.
+And the user should be able to recover the file to a previous version if he wants, however, this requirement is very tricky because it imposes several design constraints and questions as follow.

-The very first question that comes to mind is that how the versioning should be performed whether it is from an update to another update or it’s a daily snapshot of all the updates.
-Also, how it will affect the files and folders which are shared among various users if a user with reading write access decided to revert some changes to a file.
-How those changes will be replicated to the devices of all the other users.
+The first question that comes to mind is how the versioning should be performed whether it is from an update to another update or it’s a daily snapshot of all the updates.
+Also, how will it affect the files and folders that are shared between different users, if the user with read-write access decides to revert some changes to the file?
+How those changes will be copied to all other user’s devices.

-The total space consumed by each version or snapshot is counted towards the total space consumed by the user or not and what should be done once a user has reached its limit in that case.
-Should we start dropping older versions or should we just stop creating new versions etc?
+Whether the total space used by each version or snapshot is calculated as the total space used by the user and in that case what should be done after the user reaches his limit.
+Should we start dropping old versions, or should we stop creating newer versions, etc?

-The system should be able to keep track of all the analytics related to the storage and network consumption also one of the extended requirement is which comes into the picture when you start allowing shading of files and folders among users that what will happen if two users try to update the same file and if a conflict arises because of that how you will resolve that conflict.
+The system should be able to keep track of all the analytics related to storage and network consumption.
+Also one of the extended requirements is which comes into the picture when you start allowing shading of files.
+And folders among users what will happen if two users try to update the same file and if a conflict arises because of that how you will resolve that conflict.

 Another important requirement is data security the risk of data read during transmission can be mitigated through encryption technology encryption in transit protects data as it is being transmitted to and from the device to the cloud or vice versa.
 Encryption at rest protects data that is stored in the cloud service.
 Another requirement can be providing such a facility so that a user can able to go and search his files and folders.

-The second requirement is the file synchronization should use minimal network bandwidth and file transfer should happen with minimal latency.
-File synchronization should require minimal bandwidth and minimal latency are very important.
+The second requirement is that file synchronization should use minimal network bandwidth, and file transfer should happen with minimal latency.
+File synchronization should require minimal bandwidth, and minimal latency are very important.

-If these two kinds of requests get disconnected now that message will stay in the queue will never get lost if it was an asynchronous service this should have called directly to the client by somewhere by HTTP that doesn't work because the clients might be connected to the Internet or the server or not.
+If these two types of requests are now disconnected the message will be in the queue.
+And will never be lost if it is an asynchronous service, this should be called directly to the client somewhere via HTTP, which does not work or not.

-So, whether all of the meta-information to the response queue and whenever we learn that these lines are connected to the servers this meta-information will be delivered.
-As soon as this price receives that metadata information, they know what to do with that so they know the URL from where they should fetch those chunks and then update their respective files.
+So, whether there is all the meta-information in the response queue, and whenever we know that these lines are connected to the servers, this meta-information will be distributed.
+As soon as this price receives that metadata information, they know what to do with that, so they know the URL from where they should fetch those chunks and then update their respective files.
 If they don’t have the files, they will download the file and keep it in sync.
-Otherwise, they will just download the chunks which were updated from the client one and they update the file.
+Otherwise, they will download the chunks, which were updated from the client one, and update the file.

-The Dropbox service guarantees acid requirements for the files that are stored with the Dropbox service acid stands for atomicity consistency isolation and durability.
-Let’s suppose in one of your devices a file was changed from one version to another and those changes get replicated to all the other devices.
-If you go to the second device in the second device the file which was changed in the in some in the first device is now getting all the changes which will move it from the first version to the second version and it’s possible that to move from the first version to the second version there might be multiple chunks that got modified.
+The Dropbox service guarantees acid requirements for the files that are stored, with the Dropbox service acid, which stands for atomicity consistency, isolation, and durability.
+Let’s suppose in one of your devices a file was changed from one version to another, and those changes get replicated to all the other devices.
+If you go to the second device in the second device the file which was changed in the some in the first device is now getting all the changes that will move it from the first version to the second version.
+And it’s possible that to move from the first version to the second version there might be multiple chunks that got modified.

-All those chunks get uploaded separately and then on the second device they get downloaded separately.
-The issue is that if you just apply one chunk at a time the user may see the file on that device in a transient state where he will see the first chunk get applied then the second chunk applied and so on however, it will break our atomicity requirement the atomicity means either all or nothing.
+All those chunks get uploaded separately, and then on the second device, they get downloaded separately.
+The issue is that if you apply one chunk at a time the user may see the file on that device in a transient state, where he will see the first chunk get applied then the second chunk applied.
+And so on, however, it will break our atomicity requirement the atomicity means either all or nothing.
 So, the user should not see all the transient changes while we are moving a file from one version to another version.

-So how we will achieve this atomicity the requirement in the Dropbox service is that in our client-side Dropbox application we will first apply all the changes to our temporary file and that file could be stored in a temporary folder or maybe in the same folder with a different name and that file could be hidden from the user and once all the changes are applied to the file then we can use an atomic file an operation like the link or the name to switch the temporary file with the original file atomically.
+So how do we achieve this?
+The requirement of Dropbox service is that in our client-side Dropbox application we will first apply all the changes to our temporary file and that file can be stored in a temporary folder or maybe in the same folder.
+A different name and that file can be hidden from the user, and once all the changes to the file have been applied we can use the atomic file, such as a link or name, to manually switch a temporary file with the original file.

-Different values that don’t make sense together for example if a user has deleted a file in one device then other users or devices should not see that file getting partially deleted first, this is an inconsistent state that would cause errors if someone tried to redirect the partial file this is different from the replication consistency which we are going to discuss later where an update happens in a device but takes some time to get replicated to other devices in acid properties stand for isolation means transactions that are happening concurrently will not affect each other in the case of Dropbox/GDrive service.
+Different values that don’t make sense together, for example, if a user has deleted a file on one device, then other users or devices, should not see that file getting partially deleted first, this is an inconsistent state that would cause errors if someone tried to redirect the partial file this is different from the replication consistency which we are going to discuss later where an update happens in a device but takes some time to get replicated to other devices in acid properties stand for isolation means transactions that are happening concurrently, will not affect each other in the case of Dropbox/GDrive service.

-We can use any database to store the metadata information.
-If only we will use MySQL or Oracle DB, then we might face multiple issues.
-Because it is a significant burden to keep on validating the schema every time.
+We may use any database to store metadata information.
+If we only use MySQL or Oracle DB, we may face multiple problems.
+Because continuing to standardize the schema every time is a significant burden.

-Our system has to handle this case also where updates can happen to a file and both these on two different devices and those devices can be offline and now when those two devices get online then those updates will flow to each other and it could cause conflicts and then we need some way to resolve those conflicts which is a very hard problem.
+Our system has to handle this case also where updates can happen to a file and both these on two different devices, and those devices can be offline and now when those two devices get online then those updates will flow to each other.
+And it could cause conflicts, and then we need some way to resolve those conflicts which is a hard problem.
 Now in acid properties is the durability it means that once a change has been made and uploaded then it will not be lost.

-For example, if a file has been created to a device and synced to the remote file storage then that file should not be lost this does not imply that another operation, later on, will not modify or delete the file it just means that the changes are available to the next operation to work with as necessary it also implies that any lights that happen to a Dropbox/GDrive service should be replicated to multiple data centers even across continents to make sure that any large-scale disaster for example earthquake or flooding of fire that can wipe out the entire data center does not cause data loss here.
+For example, if a file has been created to a device and synced to the remote file storage then that file should not be lost this does not imply that another operation, later on, will not modify or delete the file it just means that the changes are available to the next operation to work with as necessary.
+It also implies that any lights that happen to a Dropbox/GDrive service should be replicated to multiple data centers even across continents to make sure that any large-scale disaster.
+For example, an earthquake or flooding, or fire that can wipe out the entire data center does not cause data loss here.